Waino/dockerdo/README.rst

 ^^^^^^^^^^^^^^^

 * Add or overwrite an environment variable in the session environment.
-* Note that all the variables must be passed on the command line in each ssh command: don't use this for large number of variables, or large values.
-Never pass secrets this way.
+* Never pass secrets this way.

 dockerdo exec (alias dodo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^